For combustion to take place, three things must be present:

 The three essential ingredients for a fire are shown in the fire triangle.
 If any one of these ingredients is removed the fire will go out.

-Fire fighters will remove one side of the triangle to extinguish a fire.
+Fire fighters will try to remove one side of the triangle to extinguish a fire.
 There are several ways to extinguish a fire.
+Here are some:

-Water - Water can be added to fires to remove the heat.
+Water: Water can be added to fires to remove the heat.
 Water must never be used on an electrical fire or any burning oil.
-Adding water to burning oil will cause the cause the fire to become fiercer.
-Shown below is a picture of what happens when water is added to burning oil in a chip pan:
+Adding water to burning oil will cause the fire to become fiercer.
+Shown below is a picture of what happens when water is added to burning oil in a chip pan (not good!):

 If you ever experience a chip pan fire in your home place a damp towel over the pan, call 999 and leave the house.